- Member Resources

 IDIES researchers are also involved in other data-intensive engineering and science projects, such as:

-U.S. Virtual Astronomical ObservatoryJHU is also a lead institution for the U.S. Virtual Astronomical Observatory, an effort to make all the astronomy datasets in the country seamlessly searchable online.
+U.S. Virtual Astronomical ObservatoryJHU is a lead institution for the U.S. Virtual Astronomical Observatory, an effort to make all the astronomy datasets in the country easily searchable online.

 Pan-STARRSIDIES researchers are building the science database for the Panoramic Survey Telescope & Rapid Response System, a telescope project to find killer asteroids that will generate more than a petabyte of data.